Skip to content

 Quite simply, we are producing too much plastic, and people and planet are drowning in it.
 Recycling is not a satisfactory solution, and companies shouldn’t be implying to consumers that plastic bottles are ever a sustainable choice.

 The evidence is clear – plastic water bottles are simply not recycled again and again to become new bottles in Europe.
 A ‘100%’ recycling rate for bottles is technically not possible and, just because bottles are made with recycled plastic, does not mean they don’t harm people and the planet.
-Where waste can be recycled, consumers should keep up their good work.
-Recycling is less harmful than other disposal methods, like incineration or landfill.
-But it's important companies don't portray recycling as a silver bullet to the plastic crisis.
-Instead they need to focus efforts on reducing plastic at source.
-Companies are in a unique position to change how we consume but currently these claims – which we consider to be misleading – are making it hard for consumers to make good environmental choices.
+Companies are in a unique position to change how we consume but these claims – which we consider to be misleading – make it hard for consumers to make good environmental choices.

 Rosa Pritchard